swishmeister/PortfolioAnalyzer/README.md

 ## How to Use
 1. Run the main.py script.
 2. Input the stock tickers you wish to analyze, separated by spaces.
+3. Input the weights for each stock (between 0 and 1)
-3. Wait for the analysis to complete.
+4. Wait for the analysis to complete.
-4. Choose whether to save the generated report as a PDF when prompted.
+5. Choose whether to save the generated report as a PDF when prompted.